braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/action_buttons.md

 In addition to providing a set of default push categories, Braze supports custom notification categories and actions.
 Once you register categories in your application, you can use the Braze dashboard to send these custom notification categories to your users.

 These categories can then be assigned to push notifications via our dashboard to trigger the action button configurations of your design.

+### Example custom push category

 Here's an example that leverages the `LIKE_CATEGORY` displayed on the device:

 ![A push message displaying two push action buttons "unlike" and "like".][17]

-To register categories in your application, you may refer to the following code snippet:
+To register categories in your application, refer to the following code snippet:

 {% tabs %}
 {% tab swift %}